Interim Condensed Consolidated Financial Statements

 1. Interim Condensed Consolidated Financial Statements

 The accompanying unaudited interim condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States (“U.S. GAAP”) for interim information and pursuant to the rules and regulations of the Securities and Exchange Commission (the “SEC”) for reporting on Form 10-Q. Accordingly, certain information and footnote disclosures required for complete financial statements are not included herein.
-It is recommended that these financial statements be read in conjunction with the consolidated financial statements and related notes that appear in the Annual Report on Form 10-K of Bionik Laboratories Corp. (“Bionik” or the “Company”) for the fiscal year ended March 31, 2020 filed with the SEC on June 30, 2020 (the “2020 Annual Report”).
-In the opinion of the Company, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair statement of its financial position as of December 31, 2020, and its results of operations for the three and nine months ended December 31, 2020 and 2019, and cash flows for the nine months ended December 31, 2020 and 2019.
-The condensed consolidated balance sheet at March 31, 2020 was derived from audited annual financial statements, but does not contain all of the footnote disclosures from the annual financial statements.
-Results of operations for the three and nine months ended December 31, 2020 are not necessarily indicative of the results for the year ending March 31, 2021 or any period thereafter.
+It is recommended that these financial statements be read in conjunction with the consolidated financial statements and related notes that appear in the Annual Report on Form 10-K of Bionik Laboratories Corp. (“Bionik” or the “Company”) for the fiscal year ended March 31, 2021 filed with the SEC on June 24, 2021.
+In the opinion of the Company, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair statement of its financial position as of June 30, 2021, and its results of operations for the three months ended June 30, 2021 and 2020, and cash flows for the three months ended June 30, 2021 and 2020.
+The condensed consolidated balance sheet at March 31, 2021 was derived from audited annual financial statements, but does not contain all of the footnote disclosures from the annual financial statements.
+Results of operations for the three months ended June 30, 2021 are not necessarily indicative of the results for the year ending March 31, 2022 or any period thereafter.

-For comparability purposes, certain prior period amounts in the condensed consolidated financial statements have been reclassified to conform to the current period’s presentation within the condensed consolidated statements of operations and comprehensive loss, condensed consolidated statement of cash flows and condensed consolidated balance sheets.
+For comparability purposes, certain prior period amounts in the condensed consolidated financial statements have been reclassified to conform to the current period’s presentation within the condensed consolidated statements of operations and comprehensive loss.

 All adjustments, consisting only of normal recurring items, considered necessary for fair presentation have been included in these consolidated financial statements.